CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/Cloud Native Applications - Developer Edition.md

 1. Issue in Exercise 2 Task 2 Step 4

-   When adding migration project if attendee gets the error “the connection timed out.
+   When adding migration project if attendee gets the error the connection timed out.
 Possible reasons for this include

-     - the address and/or port was not correct, or the server is not running.” its temporary issue wait for 5-10 minutes then retry again
+     - the address and/or port was not correct, or the server is not running. its temporary issue wait for 5-10 minutes then retry again

 1. Exercise 5 Task3 Step6: